shivanshdave/2020-432/projects/project2/README.md

 ## Section 4 should be labeled Ingesting and Tidying the Data

 Begin this section by loading in the data you will use.
+You should use an R Project to do the work, and use the `here` package to simplify the data load-in.

 Next, we want to see the work required to manage and tidy the data into the form you used for your analyses.